survive-the-century/survive-the-century/book/text/story_meat-raid.md

 ---
-title:
+title: "Meat raid"
 style:
 conflict:
-decade:
+decade: 2030
 economy:
-temperature:
+temperature: 1.4
 ---

-## Meat raid

-### California passes ban on selling and trading animal products: Boom in illicit underground meat restaurants
+# California passes ban on selling and trading animal products: Boom in illicit underground meat restaurants

 By Maria Turtschaninoff
+{:.author}

 The state-wide Californian raid of illegal meat restaurants, commonly known as “meat-ups”, as well as importers of animal flesh for human consumption has raised criticism in the US as well as abroad.